"Serving with Integrity, Honor and Commitment"

 Town of Kitty Hawk

-Before visiting any Kitty Hawk office, please check the Town's Website https://www.kittyhawknc.gov/coronavirus-disease/ or call 252-261-3552 to discuss the best way to conduct business.
+Town offices are open normal business hours.
+8:30 am to 5:00 pm.
+Face-to-face contact is being limited.
+Before visiting any Kitty Hawk office, please check the appropriate website or call to discuss the best way to conduct business.
+For contact information, please visit https://www.kittyhawknc.gov/coronavirus-disease/.

 Town of Kill Devil Hills